noam76/SlicyWeb/README.md

 ## Overview

-Wichy is a next-generation AI-assisted 3D printing preparation platform designed to simplify and optimize the process of preparing models for additive manufacturing.
+SlicyWeb is a next-generation AI-assisted 3D printing preparation platform designed to simplify and optimize the process of preparing models for additive manufacturing.

 The project combines:

 - 3D Model Visualization